© 2009-2022 – BACKPACKERBOY

 Separating the contents of your backpack is a great way to stay organised, and one way to do this whilst keeping things dry is to use individual waterproof dry bags.
 As well as compartmentalising your belongings, you can feel confident that your belongings are protected from rain or sudden submersions in water.

-A lot of backpacks come with their own rain cover, however you can easily get your hands on one if yours does not.
-They are thin pieces of fabric, usually nylon, that slip and secure over your bag by its elasticated edges, keeping the worst of the rain off if the heavens open whilst you’re outdoors.
+A lot of backpacks come with their own rain cover, vbut you can easily get your hands on one if yours does not.
+They are thin pieces of fabric, usually nylon, that slip and secure over your bag by their elasticated edges, ensuring you have a rainproof backpack if the heavens open whilst you’re outdoors.

 Rain covers offer an extra layer of protection, but they’re unlikely to be super effective in heavier downpours as they may leave sections of your bag exposed to the elements.
 Ensure the above steps are carried out first and use a rain cover as an extra layer of precaution or only in light showers.